AxekA13/StepByStep/README.md

 # StepByStep
-This repository is created for the course project "task Scheduler" called StepByStep
+This repository is created for the course project "Task Scheduler" called StepByStep